The Four CHallenges for Freedom and Safety in Cybersapce

-(B.1) Can new international non-governmental certification processes for end-2-end IT service providers – with sufficiently-extreme transparency, accountability, and oversight safeguards, such as multi-jurisdiction offline oversight processes based on peer-jury or peer-witness – ensure unprecedented and constitutionally-meaningful* levels of trustworthiness, effective onsite in-person lawful access, and prevent malevolent use?
+(B.1) Can new international non-governmental certification processes for end-to-end IT service providers – with sufficiently-extreme transparency, accountability, and oversight safeguards, such as multi-jurisdiction offline oversight processes based on peer-jury or peer-witness – ensure unprecedented and constitutionally-meaningful* levels of trustworthiness, effective onsite in-person lawful access, and prevent malevolent use?

-- YES, It is largely or substantially probable.
+YES, It is largely or substantially probable.
 Very extensive joint discussions, research, and concrete proposals are direly needed.
-Here are the binding high-level requirements of such standard setting and certification processes.
+Here are the binding high-level requirements of such standard-setting and certification processes.

 EU Cybersecurity Strategy (2013) calls for “The same laws and norms that apply in other areas of our day-to-day lives apply also in the cyber domain.”.
 “Fundamental rights, democracy and the rule of law need to be protected in cyberspace.
 But freedom online requires safety and security too”

-US and most western states have already in place plenty of legislations, and legally-authorized intelligence programs, that enable them to access a suspect communications following a legal due process authorization, including: mandatory key disclosure, lawful hacking laws, national security letters, and other laws.
+US and most western states have already in place plenty of legislations, and legally-authorized intelligence programs, that enable them to access a suspect’s communications following a legal due process authorization, including: mandatory key disclosure, lawful hacking laws, national security letters, and other laws.

-Powerful states invest tens of millions of dollars every year in pressure of all kinds order to ensure that IT systems of meaningfully high-trustworthiness levels are not available to the civilian market and, indirectly, to nearly all of the internal intelligence, military and lawful access systems markets.
-Such pressures are in the form of creation and discovery of symmetrical backdoor, onsite subversion of various kinds, economic (CIA venture capital, procurement pressures, etc), patenting (NSA secret patents), legal (crypto export) pressure crypto export pressures, and strong pressures to establish high-trustworthiness IT standards, that are incomplete (Common Criteria, FIPS, etc.) and compromised (Dual_EC_DRBG).
-That is in addition to similar activities by other powerful states, and tens of millions of euros of investments by zero market companies.
+Powerful states invest tens of millions of dollars every year in pressure of all kinds in order to ensure that IT systems of meaningfully high-trustworthiness levels are not available to the civilian market and, indirectly, to nearly all of the internal intelligence, military and lawful access systems markets.
+Such pressures are in the form of creation and discovery of symmetrical backdoor, onsite subversion of various kinds, economic (CIA venture capital, procurement pressures, etc), patenting (NSA secret patents), legal (crypto export) pressures, and strong pressures to establish high-trustworthiness IT standards, that are incomplete (Common Criteria, FIPS, etc.) and compromised (Dual_EC_DRBG).
+That is in addition to similar activities by other powerful states, and tens of millions of Euros of investments by zero market companies.